wboayue/rust-ibapi/README.md

 }
 ```

 Note that the connection is made using `127.0.0.1` instead of `localhost`.
-On some systems, `localhost` resolves to a 64-bit IP address, which may be blocked by TWS.
-TWS only allows specifying 32-bit IP addresses in the list of allowed IP addresses.
+On some systems, `localhost` resolves to a IPv6 address, which may be blocked by TWS.
+TWS only allows specifying IPv4 addresses in the list of allowed IP addresses.

 ### Creating Contracts